Securing a Strong Retirement

 Effective: December 30, 2025

 This provision allows employees to take in-service distributions from the plan to pay for qualified long-term care insurance.
+We are currently not recommending this provision at this time.

 More Details